aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-Multiple gateway routes may also be added at route incoming traffic to different `virtual services`.
+Multiple gateway routes may also be added at route incoming traffic to different virtual services.

 ```typescript
 // Add an HTTP Route